 The thermoblock also “auto-flushes” hot water when you switch between functions.
 So there is no fear of burning your coffee or pouring water instead of steam into your milk.

-With the ability to adjust the grind, temperature, amount of coffee, and the volume of water, you should be able to pull really good quality coffee no matter what your preference is.
-This also allows you to make subtle adjustments depending on the beans that you are using.
+With the ability to adjust the grind, temperature, amount of coffee, and volume of water, you should be able to pull really good quality coffee no matter what your preference is.
+This also allows you to make subtle adjustments depending on the type of coffee beans you are using.

-If you’re a cappuccino drinker, the milk foaming will work really well for you once you get on board with manually holding the jug.
+If you’re a cappuccino drinker, the milk foaming will work really well for you once you have perfected your frothing technique.
 However, latte and flat white drinkers may not like the foam to textured milk ratio.
 If this is you, you’ll have to play around a bit to get it right.

 The grinder, however, is excellent and very quiet.